ckyrkou/YOLOpeds/README.md

 - Dronet (custom)
 - Tinyyolov2 (custom without imagenet weights)

+The repository implements models of the following form:
+(/Figures/Example_Arch.png)

 ## Citation Information
 This repository implements improved models from the following papers: